USNS Mercy Abandon Ship Drill and Litter Bearer Training

-U.S. and Royal Australian Navy Sailors check on the status of a mock patient during stretcher bearer training aboard the hospital ship USNS Mercy (T-AH 19) while underway in the Pacific Ocean in support of Pacific Partnership 2024-1 Nov.
+Hospital ship USNS Mercy' (T-AH 19) Medical Treatment Facility staff muster on the ship's flight deck for an abandon ship drill while underway in the Pacific Ocean during Pacific Partnership 2024-1 Nov.
 15, 2023.
 Now in its 19th iteration, Pacific Partnership is the largest annual multinational humanitarian assistance and disaster relief preparedness mission conducted in the Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Jacob Woitzel)

 |Date Taken: